 The support each child is given is specified on individual MEPs and Provision Map and the impact of the support is evaluated at the end of a specific programme or at the end of the next school assessment period.
 For many pupils, this support is enough for them to close any gaps.

+The overriding purpose of this early action is to help the pupil achieve the identified outcomes an

 The overriding purpose of this early action is to help the pupil achieve the identified outcomes and reduce the impact of any barriers to learning.
 However, some pupils need further support and school will seek the advice of a specialist if necessary.